edwarddemy/InfiniteRunnerGameProject/README.md

 ## Overview
 An infinite runner is where the player has to continue a course for as long as they can for a score.
-I tried to recreate a similar experience by applying the same mechanics any other infinite runner would have.
+My goal was to recreate a similar experience by applying the same mechanics any other infinite runner would have.

 ## Custom Features